Muad-Dib89/Project-2---Oracle-of-Nonsense/README.md

 Project 2
 #Dashboard of economic sentiment on different asset classes

-This project allows us to make future predictions of the value of various assets using historical data and the power of machine learning.
-We can use these predictions to follow market trends and to anticipate asset values
+This project allows us to make future predictions of the value of various assets using historical data, media setiment and the power of machine learning.
+We can use these predictions to follow market trends and to anticipate asset values.
+After gathering data from various sources, we cleaned and processed this data for processing by our NLP and Machine Learning algorithims.
+After processing, we visualized the new data for analysis and presentation in order to make future predictions.

 #	Data sources
 -	Crypto – BTC ETH ALPACI API